nithinp7/Althea/README.md

 - [x] Simple API to create vertex inputs and specify their vertex layouts.
 - [x] Resource layout API, abstracting away descriptor set management / allocation etc. Currently textures, UBOs, and inline constant buffers can be specified in the layout and bound ("assigned" to descriptor sets under-the-hood).
 Resources can be global, render pass wide, subpass wide, or they can be material (per-object) resources.
 - [x] Pipeline building API, abstracting away tons of boilerplate involved in explicitly setting up PSOs.
-- [x] Similar builder-pattern APIs for constructing render passes, subpasses,
+- [x] Similar builder-pattern APIs for constructing render passes and subpasses.
 - [x] Shader management
 - [x] Cubemap and texture management